0scubasteve0/jekyll-tyif/_posts/2020-04-23-1991_-the-fall-of-the-soviet-union_.md

 ---
-title: '1990: Oh Shit.'
-subtitle: We dive head first into the year of Ray's birth.
+title: '1991: The Fall of the Soviet Union!'
 layout: post
 author: Leslie, Jae, and Ray
 explicit: 'no'